stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/05-faults.md

 If the application’s front page was set to correctly handle delays, we expect it to load within approximately 7 seconds.
-To see the web page response times, open the Developer Tools menu in IE, Chrome or Firefox (typically, key combination Ctrl+Shift+I or Alt+Cmd+I), tab Network, and reload the productpage web page.
+To see the web page response times, open the Developer Tools menu in IE, Chrome or Firefox (typically, key combination Ctrl+Shift+I or Alt+Cmd+I), tab Network, and reload the `productpage` web page.

+You will see that the webpage loads in about 6 seconds:

+[SCREENSHOT]

-You will see that the webpage loads in about 6 seconds.
-The reviews section will show Sorry, product reviews are currently unavailable for this book:
+The reviews section will show "Sorry, product reviews are currently unavailable for this book":

 [SCREENSHOT]